geoffreyTools/slim-reporter/README.md

 - have a strong visual structure
 - display a hierarchical view of test results

+It was only tested with AVA, which outputs TAP version 13 with the `--tap` flag.
+I noticed the TAP report lacked details with some types of errors (missing tests, syntax error outside of a test, etc.).
+I used heuristics to reconstruct the missing information.

 ## How it looks
 I have run the tests serially with a delay to produce this animation.
 Note that the hierarchical view supports concurrent tests.
 It was one of the motivations for this reporter.